emiapwil/alto-draft/src/design.md

 be validated and registered with an "exp:" prefix indicating they are experimental properties, before they are standardized.

-## Fetching Partial Topological Information
+## Fetching Filtered Topological Information
 <!-- [[[ -->

-One way to fetch partial topological information is to use the filtered information map, which has not been specified in this document yet but its basic idea applies: filter the information map by returning only the requested data of the requested nodes/links.
+One way to fetch filtered topological information, as the name suggests, is to use the filtered information map, which has not been specified in this document yet but its basic idea applies: filter the information map by returning only the requested data of the requested nodes/links.

-Another approach can be achieved in the following way: first make use of a special type of TypedNodeAddr, the "NodeName", and then implement an endpoint information service that returns the links between two requested nodes with all the requested data attached.
+Another approach can be achieved in the following way: First make use of a special type of TypedNodeAddr, the "NodeName", to identify the targeted nodes, and then implement an endpoint information service that returns the links between two requested nodes with all the requested data attached.
 This particular service can be useful to merge the given sequence of links to a single "virtual" link, which may help reduce the size of network view and encapsulate details of the original topology.

 <!-- ]]] -->